 The Endocannabinoid System of Animals SUMMARY: This article talks about the endocannabinoid system (ECS) in animals.
 The first and second section talk about the three parts of the ECS: receptors (CBR1 and CBR2), ligands (endocannabinoids), and the ligand degrading enzymes.
 The receptors are G-protein coupled receptors, the ligands bind directly to these receptors, and the… Continue reading The Endocannabinoid System of Animals

 Branched-chain amino acids and muscle protein synthesis in humans: myth or reality?
-SUMMARY: This study is an article review of the studies on whether or not consuming BCAAs (branched chain amino acids) alone was enough to promote muscle growth.
+SUMMARY: This study is an article review on whether or not consuming BCAAs (branched chain amino acids) alone was enough to promote muscle growth.
 Muscle protein is constantly being synthesized and broken down (anabolism, catabolism).
-Amino acids in blood plasma… Continue reading BCAAs and muscle protein synthesis in humans: myth or reality?
+Amino acids in blood plasma come from digested… Continue reading BCAAs and muscle protein synthesis in humans: myth or reality?

-Long-term impacts of antibiotic exposure on the human intestinal microbiota SUMMARY: This review looked at how long the impact of taking antibiotics will last in the host.
-If one is looking at the microbiota as a whole, the effects seem to be short term (a few months); however, if one looks at the population of… Continue reading Long-term Impacts of Antibiotic Exposure on the Human Intestinal Microbiota
+Long-term impacts of antibiotic exposure on the human intestinal microbiota SUMMARY: This review looked the long-term effects of taking antibiotics.
+If one is looking at the microbiota as a whole, the effects seem to be short term (a few months); however, if one looks at the population of specific species of bacteria, the numbers don’t… Continue reading Long-term Impacts of Antibiotic Exposure on the Human Intestinal Microbiota